Reward (album)

-Reward is the fifth studio album by Welsh musician Cate Le Bon, released on 24 May 2019 by Mexican Summer.
+Reward is the fifth studio album by the Welsh musician Cate Le Bon, released on 24 May 2019 by Mexican Summer.

 Composition

 Reward dives into "revelatory" art pop and is a "lurid rush" of avant-pop music.

 Critical reception

 Reward was met with universal acclaim reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 87, based on 18 reviews.

 Track listing

 Personnel

 Credits are adapted from the Reward liner notes.